Greg Clark (journalist): Clark in World War II

-Post WWII
+Post-war

-Returning to the Star at the war's conclusion, both Frise and Clark became unhappy with the Stars treatment of its staff, and made an agreement in 1946 to leave at the first opportunity.
+Returning to the Star at the war's conclusion, both Frise and Clark became unhappy with the paper's treatment of its staff, and agreed with each other in 1946 to leave at the first opportunity.
 Clark's having been denied leave by the Star after the death of his first son, Murray Clark, may have been a factor in this decision.
 Clark contacted John McConnell, publisher of the Montreal Standard, a newspaper with a smaller circulation than the Star that had earlier offered him a position.
 McConnell offered the pair salaries similar to what they received at the Star, as well as the opportunity for Frise to have his comic strip syndicated in the United States, which would supplement his income.
 The pair left the Star in December.

-Clark and Frise continued to work together as a writer/illustrator team for the Standard, beginning in early 1947.
-However, after feeling unwell the night before, Frise died of a heart attack in his home in Toronto on 13 June 1948, at age 57.
+Clark and Frise continued to work together for the Standard beginning in early 1947, until Frise's death from a heart attack, on 13 June 1948.

 Clark continued as a syndicated columnist for the rest of his life.
-Frise was briefly replaced as illustrator by Duncan Macpherson, but this did not last long, and Clark did not work with another illustrator after parting ways with Macpherson circa 1950.
+Frise was replaced as illustrator by Duncan Macpherson, but he and Clark parted ways around 1950, and Clark did not work with another illustrator thereafter.